-Step through the baud rates with each key press: 125K (default), 250K, 500K.
-The selected takes effect immediately.
+Step through the baud rates with each key press: 125K (default), 250K, 500K, AutoBaud, PGM.
+If you select AutoBaud, the terminal determines the baud rate on startup (provided there is sufficient network traffic).
+If you select PGM, the terminal uses the most recent baud rate stored on the communications card.
+The selected baud rate takes effect on reset.
 The maximum cable length is restricted at higher baud rates.